 Commas to introduce a sentence

-If you introduce a sentence with a linking word (e.g. however, hence, indeed, furthermore), follow it with a comma.
+If you introduce a sentence with a transition word (e.g. however, hence, indeed, furthermore), follow it with a comma.

 - However the model is not always accurate.